apache/druid/docs/configuration/index.md

 ## Data server

-This section contains the configuration options for the processes that reside on Data servers (MiddleManagers/Peons and Historicals) in the suggested [three-server configuration](../design/processes.md#server-types).
+This section contains the configuration options for the services that reside on Data servers (MiddleManagers/Peons and Historicals) in the suggested [three-server configuration](../design/processes.md#server-types).

 Configuration options for the [Indexer process](../design/indexer.md) are also provided here.